Skip to content

 Easy Specialists

-For the shared semantic model that ties easy profiles to explicit recipe-backed launch profiles — including the precedence chain, prompt overlays, and how provenance flows into runtime metadata — see Launch Profiles.
+For the shared semantic model that ties project profiles to native launch dossiers — including the precedence chain, prompt overlays, and how provenance flows into runtime metadata — see Launch Profiles.

 When to Use Each Easy-Lane Object